-To much bright light can damage the sensitive sensors inside I2 weapon sights.
-Bright light cut off is a desirable safety feature in I2 weapon sights to protect the sensor inside it to get permanently damaged.
+Too much bright light can damage the sensitive sensors inside I2 weapon sights.
+The bright light cut-off is a desirable safety feature in I2 weapon sights to protect the sensor inside it to get permanently damaged.
 It automatically switches off the device in circumstances in which the device is exposed to excessive light.

 Thank you for reading this guide.
 We hope it helped you understand more about what to keep in mind while choosing the right weapon sight for your requirement.
 Please feel free to reach out to us if you might have any other query which we might have missed out here or if you require any more information regarding weapon sights.